sukykaur/AzureGDPR/DWoverview.md

 The Azure SQL Database instance uses the following database security measures:
 -	[AD Authentication and Authorization](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
 -	[SQL database auditing](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
 -	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of data and log files to protect information at rest.
-TDE provides assurance that stored data has not been subject to unauthorized access.
+TDE provides assurance that stored personal data has not been subject to unauthorized access.
 -	[Firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.
 -	[SQL Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
--	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive data never appears as plaintext inside the database system.
+-	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or app servers with access to the keys can access plaintext data.
--	[SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive data exposure by masking the data to non-privileged users or applications.
-DDM allows the database administrator to select a particular table-column that contains sensitive data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
+-	[SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive personal data exposure by masking the data to non-privileged users or applications.
+DDM allows the database administrator to select a particular table-column that contains sensitive personal data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
 Once configured, any query on that table or column will contain masked results, except for queries run by privileged users.
 DDM can be done after the reference architecture deploys. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**

 ### **Report**
 **Keep required documentation and manage data requests and breach notifications.**